olifrost/olifrost.github.io/about.md

 ## Do you have any qualifications
 I studied Philosophy at UCL (Or did I?
 We just don't know).

-## Why do you sometimes have a coat hook on your shirt?
+## What's that photo where you have a coat hook on your shirt?
 It's a [SHOOK]({{ site.baseurl }}{% post_url 2018-02-03-shook-shirt-hook %}).

 ## When a shirt becomes a pyjama shirt can it ever go back?